andrewcooke/Drawing.jl/README.md

   ![butt/mitre](test/target/a10-butt-mitre.png)
   ![square/bevel](test/target/a10-square-bevel.png)

-* `Scale(factor)` sets the Cairo scale, modifying user coordinates.
+* `Scale(factor)` sets the Cairo scale value, modifying user coordinates.
   This is a relative correction - values smaller than one mean that the same shape (ie the same coordinates) displays a smaller result.

-* `Translate(x, y)` sets the Cairo translate, modifying user coordinates.
+* `Translate(x, y)` sets the Cairo translate value, modifying user coordinates.
 This is a relative correction - the same shape (ie the same coordinates) appear shifted by the given x and y offsets.

   Below, the same unit square is plotted (from left to right): in the original axes; after `Scale(0.5)`; after `Scale(0.5), Translate(1, 1)`.